delvtech/agent0/lib/agent0/README.md

 # Running Agents

-We have set up agents to run on a dedicated AWS EC2 instance.
+Bots for the trading competition run on a dedicated AWS EC2 instance.
-These instructions can likely be followed for other unix/linux setups, however.
+Each user must provide an SSH key to log in to the EC2 and deploy their bot.

+Alternatively, you’re welcome to run bots on your own server, where you can skip directly to step 3.

 ## Step 1: Install elf-simulations

+1.1.
+**Optional**, if you want the ability to PR new bots into our repo:

-1. make a fork of the [delvtech/elf-simulations repo](https://github.com/delvtech/elf-simulations) ([GitHub fork instructions](https://docs.github.com/en/get-started/quickstart/fork-a-repo?tool=webui&platform=mac)).
+Make a fork of the delvtech/elf-simulations repo. ([repo link](https://github.com/delvtech/elf-simulations), [GitHub fork instructions](https://docs.github.com/en/get-started/quickstart/fork-a-repo?tool=webui&platform=mac)).

+1.2.
-2. Install elf-simulations packages by following the installation instructions found [on github](https://github.com/delvtech/elf-simulations/blob/main/INSTALL.md).
+Install elf-simulations packages by following the installation instructions found [on github](https://github.com/delvtech/elf-simulations/blob/main/INSTALL.md).

     >**💡NOTE:**
     >